Introduction to psychoanalysis: Making conscious the unconscious

 (From “Making Conscious the Unconscious in Social Reality: The Psychoanalytic Interpretation of Culture” by Richard Koenigsberg)

-So Jesus could be that “external reality” that must go out in order to be perceived by the consciousness of people, and realise that God or their divine self has never been separated from them and is always one with them.
-The parables of the lost sheep, lost coin and lost son may also describe how their needs and desires to be reconciled to their own divinity are eventually fulfilled.
+So Jesus could be that “external reality” that must go out in order to be perceived by the consciousness of people, in order for them to realise that God or their divine self has never been separated from them and is always one with them.
+The parables of the lost sheep, lost coin and lost son may also describe how their needs and desires to be reconciled to their own divine self are eventually fulfilled.

 Is it all in the mind?